-The Cicor Technologies Group is exposed to currency risk on sales and purchases that are denominated in a currency other than the respective functional currencies of Group entities.
+The Cicor Group is exposed to currency risk on sales and purchases that are denominated in a currency other than the respective functional currencies of Group entities.
 The currencies in which these transactions are primarily denominated are Swiss francs (CHF), euros (EUR), Singapore dollars (SGD), US dollars (USD) and British pound sterling (GBP).
-These risks are mostly offset by cash flows from financial assets or liabilities resulting from opposite operational transactions (natural hedge).
-At 31 December 2022, foreign exchange forwards to hedge future cash flows with a negative replacement value of TCHF 58 were outstanding.
-No foreign exchange forwards for the hedging of currency risks on Group loans are outstanding.
+These risks are mostly offset with cash flows from opposite - operational transactions (natural hedge).
+The Group however may also use foreign exchange forwards to hedge such currency risk.
+The following foreign exchange forwards were outstanding at the end of the financial year:

-in CHF 1000 Assets Liabilities Purpose
+in CHF 1000 Ass ets Liabi Purpose

-31.12.2022 31.12.2021 31.12.2022 31.12.2021
+31.12.2023 31.12.2022 31.12.2023 31.12.2022

-Foreign exchange forwards - - 58 - Hedging
+Foreign exchange forwards - - - 58 Hedging

-Total - - 58 -
+Total - - - 58